Quelklef/lilt/docs/tutorial.rst

   array: "[" ?[value *["," value]] "]"

-Now let's consider how we want to generate the AST.
+Let's consider how we want to generate the AST.

 :code:`string` should probably be a Node with a "value" attribute containing the code of the string.

-:code:`number` should probably be a Node with a "wholes" attribute containing the whole numbers.
-It may also have a "digit" attribute and an "exponent" attribute.
+:code:`number` should probably be a Node with a "wholes" attribute containing the digits before the decimal point.
+It may also have a "digit" attribute containing the digits after the decimal point and an "exponent" attribute containing the digits after an "e" or "E".

 :code:`object` should be a Node with a "pairs" attribute, a List of pairs.
 Each :code:`pair` should be a Node with a "key" attriubte and a "value" attribute.